 Final Research Report - Each team of students will develop a 5-page written report and a 10 page PowerPoint that presents recommendations and action steps.
 This report is based upon the Project Scope Document and progress report completed earlier in the semester.
+Team members will have to work together to create a concise and logical report and presentation.
 Professor will review and grade the report.